uSlashVlad/uSlashVlad/README.md

 # Hello World!

-### My name is Vladislav aka u/vlad, I am app developer (in general)

-Have an experience in desktop, mobile, web and game development
+My name is Vladislav aka u/vlad.
+I am 19 year old, and I am from Russia.
+Currently I am a student in RTU MIREA (2nd year).
+I have some experience in desktop, mobile, web and game development, so I am an app developer in general, but always happy to create some interesting or funny stuff!

 ![Vladislav's GitHub stats](https://github-readme-stats.vercel.app/api?username=uslashvlad&show_icons=true&theme=radical)